 AV Preeminent rated by Martindale-Hubbell (LexisNexis)

-Treasurer, University of Connecticut Law School Alumni Association, Inc. (Current)
+University of Connecticut Law School Alumni Association, Inc., Treasurer

-Art Advisory Board, Mount Holyoke College Art Museum, Vice Chair
+Art Advisory Board, Mount Holyoke College Art Museum, Former Vice Chair

-Harriet Beecher Stowe Center, Board of Trustees, Chair
+Harriet Beecher Stowe Center, Board of Trustees, Former Chair

-Planned Parenthood of Connecticut Public Policy Fund, Director
+Planned Parenthood of Connecticut Public Policy Fund, Former Director

 Rebuilding Together with Christmas in April Hartford, Founding Director

-Connecticut Women’s Hall of Fame Advisory Board, Co-Chair
+Connecticut Women’s Hall of Fame Advisory Board, Former Co-Chair

 Leadership Greater Hartford, Alumna

-United Way of the Capitol Area, Loaned Executive
+United Way of the Capitol Area, Former Loaned Executive